publisha/publisha.github.io/pages/create_speare_play_web.md

 - As stated above - read the help document that I have provided - [InDesign to HTML][2aa24c4b].
 - Follow those instructions to create the interactive table of contents.
 - Export your play InDesign document with settings in the instructions.
 - You will find that you have now got a new file saved wherever your InDesign file was saved.
-You can drag this file into the `docs` folder of your working copy of the repo that you have open in Atom.
+You can drag this file into the `docs` folder of your working copy of the repo that you have open in Visual Studio Code (vscode).
 This file should be renamed `play.html` and will replace the existing placeholder file.

   [2aa24c4b]: /pages/InDesign_to_HTML/ "read this for a thorough explanation"